 As a primary care provider, you are responsible for coordinating with your patient’s behavioral health provider.
 You do not need to submit a referral for your patient’s mental health or substance use treatment.
 If you need help finding an appropriate behavioral health provider for your patient, please call CHPW, or direct your patient to call on their own behalf.
 No referral is required to see a mental health provider.

-As a Behavioral Health Provider in an Integrated Managed Care (IMC) region, you are responsible for conducting an initial assessment for first-time patients to assess their level of need.
+As a Behavioral Health Provider, you are responsible for conducting an initial assessment for first-time patients to assess their level of need.
 You will coordinate with your patient’s primary care provider to create an appropriate care plan.

-If you are a Behavioral Health Provider in a non-IMC region, you are responsible for conducting an initial assessment to determine treatment needs.
+If you are a Behavioral Health Provider, you are responsible for conducting an initial assessment to determine treatment needs.
 You must also assess whether they meet Washington’s Access to Care Standards, and secure follow-up appointments with an appropriate behavioral health provider.

 CHPW Will Ensure Access to Care

 Providers seeking mental health treatment for their CHPW patients are no longer burdened with making multiple calls.
 CHPW has a new Customer Service process to take on the responsibility of ensuring access to appropriate mental health providers for members.
 Simply, instruct members to call customer service if they need help finding a mental health provider.
 Care management staff that will identify available providers in the area and secure an appointment for your patient.

 The new CHPW process is designed to reduce challenges faced by members who are searching for mental health provider.
 Since primary care providers often help patients access specialty services, including behavioral health, we want to let providers know about the new process for members to call Community Health Plan of Washington customer service.